iron3oxide/fletched/docs/index.md

 Welcome to fletched!

-An opinionated framework on top of flet, designed to significantly reduce boilerplate code and aid in structuring a non-trivial project.
+An opinionated framework on top of Flet, designed to significantly reduce boilerplate code and aid in structuring a non-trivial project.

-If flet were an arrow,
+If Flet were an arrow,
 fletched would give it feathers, enabling you to aim and hit way further.

-For now, it offers two libraries/submodules:
+For now, it offers three libraries/submodules:
-`mvp` and `routed_app`,
-which were originally separate projects.
+`mvp`, `routed_app` and `controls`.
-They are designed to work well in conjunction, but should you only want to use one of them, that will work as well.
+They are designed to work in conjunction, but should you only want to use one of them, that should work just as well.

 ## Installation